rucll/bmrs/README.md

 ### Syntax

-`bmrs.py` defines BMRS transducers a la [Bhaskar et al. 2020](http://adamjardine.net/files/bhaskaretalBMRSms.pdf) and [Chandlee and Jardine 2021](http://adamjardine.net/files/chandleejardineBMRSms.pdf).
+`bmrs.py` runs a BMRS transducer a la [Bhaskar et al. 2020](http://adamjardine.net/files/bhaskaretalBMRSms.pdf) and [Chandlee and Jardine 2021](http://adamjardine.net/files/chandleejardineBMRSms.pdf).
 For full description of the BMRS syntax, see those papers.

 The syntax here uses the basic BMRS syntax, as in the following example.